PRTG Certificate Importer

 Click "Finish" to restart the PRTG core server with your new trusted certificate.
 When you connect to the PRTG web interface, now your browser will not show the SSL certificate warning anymore.

-Please download the current beta version here.
+Please download the current version here.
 Any feedback is welcome!

 This Freeware program is provided free for Paessler customers to install trusted SSL certificates on PRTG web servers.
 Please understand that we can provide only limited support for this tool.